TSX-V: SYH | OTC: SYHBF

 The property is strategically located between Skyharbour’s other flagship, 100%-owned Moore uranium project and Denison Mines’ Wheeler River uranium project, and gives SYH a dominant land position in the southeastern corner of the basin (see below).

-The Russell Lake project — which can be considered a co-flagship for Skyharbour — is an advanced-stage exploration property comprising 26 claims and covering more than 73,000 hectares (283 sq mi).
+The Russell Lake project — which is considered a co-flagship for Skyharbour — is an advanced-stage exploration property comprising 26 claims and covering more than 73,000 hectares (283 sq mi).

 The property is in close proximity to critical regional infrastructure including Cameco’s McArthur River Mine and Key Lake Mill as well as a road, powerline, and exploration camp situated on the property.

-The deal — which has an initial earn-in of 51% and can ramp up to 100% — provides Skyharbour, as operator, with a nearly contiguous block of highly prospective uranium claims totaling over 100,000 hectares (420 sq mi) when combined with the company’s adjacent Moore project.
+Skyharbour’s acquisition of a majority interest in Russell Lake creates a large, nearly contiguous block of highly prospective uranium claims totaling over 100,000 hectares (420 sq mi) when combined with the company’s adjacent Moore project.

 The Russell Lake property benefits from a significant amount of historical exploration and drilling — 95,000 meters across 230 drill holes — resulting in the identification of numerous prospective target areas along with several high-grade uranium showings and drill hole intercepts.

-Importantly, more than 35 km of largely untested prospective conductors in areas of low magnetic intensity exist on the property.
-Of course, never a bad thing having an industry titan like Rio Tinto as a large shareholder and also as a potential future project partner at the co-flagship project.
+Importantly, more than 35 km of largely untested prospective conductors in areas of low magnetic intensity exist property-wide.
+Plus, never a bad thing having an industry titan like Rio Tinto as a large shareholder and JV partner at the co-flagship project.

 Partner Funded Projects: Multiple Drill Programs Planned

-In addition to the co-flagship Moore Uranium Project and the option agreement with Rio Tinto on the other co-flagship Russell Lake project, Skyharbour boasts a total of 8 additional partner projects in Saskatchewan’s Athabasca Basin region:
+In addition to the co-flagship Moore Uranium Project and the JV partnership with Rio Tinto Exploration Canada on the other co-flagship Russell Lake project, Skyharbour presently has agreements in place with ten partner companies who are actively advancing a total of eleven uranium exploration projects in Saskatchewan’s Athabasca Basin region:

-• South Falcon: Option partnership with Canada-based private entity North Shore Energy
+- Falcon: Option partnership with TSX-V-listed North Shore Uranium

-• South Falcon East: Option partnership with TSX-V-listed Tisdale Clean Energy Corp.
+- South Falcon East: Option partnership with TSX-V-listed Terra Clean Energy Corp. (previously Tisdale)

 For speculators, having a suite of active partner projects means Skyharbour will be delivering news flow not just from its primary projects but also by way of its regional partner-funded projects as developments arise and as milestones are checked off.